camoto-project/gamecodejs/README.md

 ## Installation as an end-user

-If you wish to use the command-line `gamecode` utility to work with game executables directly, you can install the library globally on your system:
+If you wish to use the command-line `gamecode` utility to work with game executables directly, you can install the CLI globally on your system:

-    npm install -g @camoto/gamecode
+    npm install -g @camoto/gamecode-cli

-For Arch Linux users the AUR package `gamecodejs` is also available.
+For Arch Linux users the AUR package `gamecode-cli` is also available.

 ### Command line interface